KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## List of modules

-[The official list in the wiki](https://github.com/MagicMirrorOrg/MagicMirror/wiki/3rd-party-modules) is a simple text list without filters and images.
+[The original list in the wiki](https://github.com/MagicMirrorOrg/MagicMirror/wiki/3rd-party-modules) is a simple text list without filters and images.
 This list now contains over 1000 modules, so it is not so easy for users to pick out modules.

-Based on the official list, we automatically create a website with filter functions and integrated images.
+Based on the original list, we automatically create a website with filter functions and integrated images.
 You can check it out here: <https://modules.magicmirror.builders/>

 ### How do I get my module presented in the new list?

-Add your module to [the official list in the wiki](https://github.com/MagicMirrorOrg/MagicMirror/wiki/3rd-party-modules).
-Twice a day the new list will be updated based on the official list.
+Add your module to [the original list in the wiki](https://github.com/MagicMirrorOrg/MagicMirror/wiki/3rd-party-modules).
+Twice a day the new list will be updated based on the original list.

 ### How do I get my module presented perfectly in the new list?